shivamrulz/BCB-Better_Credit_Bureau/README.md

 The solution being proposed offers an interconnected blockchain ledger and a localised couchDB, leveraging hyperledger fabric blockchain technology.
 The solution is acronymed BCB - better credit bureau.
 There are 3 main components of this BCB architecture:

 **Hyperledger Fabric**
 Blockchain as a backend where information about credit cards and credit scores can be stored according to the data and parameters specified below.
-Current implementation uses channel 0 for the interconnection of BCB nodes, and distributed nodes with VISA, MasterCard, and AMEX for the proof of concept.
+Current implementation uses channel 0 for the interconnection of BCB nodes, and challes 1,2 and 3 for distributed nodes with VISA, MasterCard, and AMEX for the dipiction.
 The project can be scaled to use different channels for different credit card providers and country specific get methods for fetching credit information.

 **Express API**
 Express.js is the API endpoint for BCB to connect to a cloud-based instance of Hyperledger Fabric.
 For MVP, the instance is based on a GCP, but can be implemented on AWS and Azzure as the solution is scaled in different countries.
 Additionally, the cloud-based instance would most likely be shifted from a virtual machine to a cloud-based kubernetes cluster.